Rewards for Kids: 9 Wisdom-Filled Guidelines to Get Beyond Bribing

 Be aware.
 Your reward (as well as your facial expression and tone of voice) may be communicating: “You wouldn’t want to do this if I didn’t reward you.”

 Thoughtfully consider how each task might fit into Kingdom purposes.
 At the Jackson house, our very distractible creative kids struggled with mundane chores.
 We helped them see the Kingdom purposes in everyday tasks.
-For example, cleaning the house to provide hospitality for others, or learning to cook to be a blessing to others.
+For example, cleaning the house to provide hospitality for others, or learning to cook to be a blessing to those around them.
 We encouraged our kids to keep a reasonably neat room/work area, so their messes would not distract from God’s specific calling on their life.
 Then, when we occasionally used rewards, our kids had context for the importance of what they were learning.

 2. Avoid rewarding with food or screen time.